Cheap holidays to Dubai may seem like something of an impossibility. Dubai is synonymous with the glitz, glamour, and grandeur of luxury living.

 Depending on your definition of “budget”, you can spend anywhere from $40 – $100 a day in Dubai.
 This can vary depending upon how you get around, your accommodation choices and whether you cook for yourself or choose to eat out.

 Disclaimer: This Guide to Travelling to Dubai on a budget may contain affiliate links.
 This means that I will make a small amount of commission at no additional cost to you if you choose to make a purchase through any of the links on this page.
-This helps me keep up with the running costs of High Heels & a Backpack and continue to keep providing free travel content.
+Thank you for understanding.